ML experiment management with Kubeflow TensorBoard

-This guide explains how to use the TensorBoard component in the KakaoCloud Kubeflow environment to manage and visualize log data generated during machine learning experiments.
+This tutorial explains how to manage and visualize log data generated during machine learning experiments by using the TensorBoard component in the Kubeflow environment on KakaoCloud.

 - Estimated time: 10 minutes